WiaanDuvenhage-200307/SAVR/README.md

 ## Concept Process

-For my conceptual process, I took a look at websites such as Behance, Pinterest and Siteinspire.
-I also watched a few Rick and Morty episodes and took a look at the colors and played around with them in Figma and looked at sites like cooolors.co to have a sense of a good color palette.
+For my conceptual process, I aimed for a very dark theme approach for my designs, because I feel that no one likes to look at something with an immense amount of bright colors, and I think that dark theme trends are absolutely amazing.
+I have gotten all my inspiration from sites like Behance and Pinterest.

 ### Wireframes